unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 > > (0, 9)
 > > ~~~
 > > {: .output}
-> > The values of the labels range between 0 and 9, denoting 10 different classes.
+> > The values of the labels range between `0` and `9`, denoting 10 different classes.
 > {: .solution}
 {: .challenge}

-The train set consists of 50000 images of 32x32 pixels, with 3 channels (r,g,b values).
-The r,g,b values are between 0 and 255.
-For input of Neural networks, it is better to have small input values.
-So we normalize our data between 0 and 1:
+The training set consists of 50000 images of `32x32` pixels and 3 channels (RGB values).
+The RGB values are between `0` and `255`.
+For input of neural networks, it is better to have small input values.
+So we normalize our data between `0` and `1`:

 ~~~